artificial-intelligence-class/artificial-intelligence-class.github.io/homework1.md

 {% endhighlight %}

-4. [3 points]
+5. **[3 points]**
-Write a __mul__(self, other) method that returns a new polynomial equal to the product of self and other.
+Write a `__mul__(self, other)` method that returns a new polynomial equal to the product of self and other.
 This method will be used by Python for multiplication.
 No simplification should be performed on the result.
 Your result does not need to match the examples below exactly, as long as the same terms are present in some order.

+{% highlight python %}
 >>> p = Polynomial([(2, 1), (1, 0)])
 >>> q = p * p; q.get_polynomial()
 ((4, 2), (2, 1), (2, 1), (1, 0))
+{% endhighlight %}

+{% highlight python %}
 >>> p = Polynomial([(2, 1), (1, 0)])
 >>> q = Polynomial([(4, 3), (3, 2)])
 >>> r = p * q; r.get_polynomial()
 ((8, 4), (6, 3), (4, 3), (3, 2))
+{% endhighlight %}

+6. **[3 points]**
-Write a __call__(self, x) method that returns the result of evaluating the current polynomial at the point x.
-This method will be used by Python when a polynomial is called as a function.
-This method can be written in one line using Python's exponentiation operator, **, and the built-in sum function.
+Write a `__call__(self, x)` method that returns the result of evaluating the current polynomial at the point x.
+This method will be used by Python when a polynomial is called as a function. *Hint: This method can be written in one line using Python's exponentiation operator, `**`, and the built-in sum function.*

+{% highlight python %}
 >>> p = Polynomial([(2, 1), (1, 0)])
 >>> [p(x) for x in range(5)]
 [1, 3, 5, 7, 9]
+{% endhighlight %}

+{% highlight python %}
 >>> p = Polynomial([(2, 1), (1, 0)])
 >>> q = -(p * p) + p
 >>> [q(x) for x in range(5)]
 [0, -6, -20, -42, -72]
+{% endhighlight %}

+7. **[8 points]**
-Write a simplify(self) method that replaces the polynomial's internal representation with an equivalent, simplified representation.
+Write a `simplify(self)` method that replaces the polynomial's internal representation with an equivalent, simplified representation.
 Unlike the previous methods, simplify(self) does not return a new polynomial, but rather acts in place.
 However, because the fundamental character of the polynomial is not changing, we do not consider this to violate the notion that polynomials are immutable.

 The simplification process should begin by combining terms with a common power.
 Then, terms with a coefficient of zero should be removed, and the remaining terms should be sorted in decreasing order based on their power.
-In the event that all terms have a coefficient of zero after the first step, the polynomial should be simplified to the single term 0⋅x0
+In the event that all terms have a coefficient of zero after the first step, the polynomial should be simplified to the single term $$0⋅x^0$$, i.e. `(0, 0)`.

-0
-⋅
-x
-0
-, i.e. (0, 0).
+{% highlight python %}
 >>> p = Polynomial([(2, 1), (1, 0)])
 >>> q = -p + (p * p); q.get_polynomial()
 ((-2, 1), (-1, 0), (4, 2), (2, 1),
  (2, 1), (1, 0))
 >>> q.simplify(); q.get_polynomial()
 ((4, 2), (2, 1))
+{% endhighlight %}

+{% highlight python %}
 >>> p = Polynomial([(2, 1), (1, 0)])
 >>> q = p - p; q.get_polynomial()
 ((2, 1), (1, 0), (-2, 1), (-1, 0))
 >>> q.simplify(); q.get_polynomial()
 ((0, 0),)
+{% endhighlight %}

+7. **[10 points]**
-Write a __str__(self) method that returns a human-readable string representing the polynomial.
+Write a `__str__(self)` method that returns a human-readable string representing the polynomial.
 This method will be used by Python when the str function is called on a polynomial, or when a polynomial is printed.

-In general, your function should render polynomials as a sequence of signs and terms each separated by a single space, i.e. "sign1 term1 sign2 term2 ... signN termN", where signs can be "+" or "-", and terms have the form "ax^b" for coefficient a and power b.
+In general, your function should render polynomials as a sequence of signs and terms each separated by a single space, i.e. `"sign1 term1 sign2 term2 ... signN termN"`, where signs can be `"+"` or `"-"`, and terms have the form `"ax^b"` for coefficient `a` and power `b`.
 However, in adherence with conventional mathematical notation, there are a few exceptional cases that require special treatment:

-The first sign should not be separated from the first term by a space, and should be left blank if the first term has a positive coefficient.
+* The first sign should not be separated from the first term by a space, and should be left blank if the first term has a positive coefficient.

-The variable and power portions of a term should be omitted if the power is 0 0
-, leaving only the coefficient.
+* The variable and power portions of a term should be omitted if the power is 0 , leaving only the coefficient.

-The power portion of a term should be omitted if the power is 1 1
+* The power portion of a term should be omitted if the power is 1.
-.

-Coefficients with magnitude 0
-0
- should always have a positive sign.
+* Coefficients with magnitude 0 should always have a positive sign.

-Coefficients with magnitude 1
-1
- should be omitted, unless the power is 0
+* Coefficients with magnitude 1 should be omitted, unless the power is 0.
-0
-.

 You may assume that all polynomials have integer coefficients and non-negative integer powers.

+{% highlight python %}
 >>> p = Polynomial([(1, 1), (1, 0)])
 >>> qs = (p, p + p, -p, -p - p, p * p)
 >>> for q in qs: q.simplify(); str(q)